MHS JROTC Spring Break Adventure: Colorado Bound!

 Carrying on from their success of the Trunk or Treat, the cadets from MHS JROTC hosted an Easter Egg Hunt for over 100 local community kids.
 The event was broken up into age groups to allow fun for all ages with plenty of treats to be found.
 The kids had a blast collecting eggs and meeting Scooter making for an amazing night for all! #MHSTheHighSchoolOfChoice

-about 10 hours ago, Bryan Shipman
+18 days ago, Bryan Shipman

 Gym Pic